yuxiwang66/Iris-Recognition-1/README.md

 I.Introduction
 ==============
 * In the last summer 2017, I met my teacher in the course Digital Signal Processing.
 He recommended me Biometrics topic.
-Since there, I have started exploring about Biometrics, such as Fingerprint, Iris, Face.
+Since there, I have started exploring about Biometrics, such as Fingerprint, Iris, and Face.
 * I searched on the Internet and found out an open-source Iris Recognition model, which written on Matlab.
 Thanks to the author of this open-source code, I can build up my own system.
 [Here is information about the author](http://www.peterkovesi.com/studentprojects/libor/sourcecode.html):\
 ``
 Libor Masek, Peter Kovesi.
 MATLAB Source Code for a Biometric Identification System Based on Iris Patterns.
 The School of Computer Science and Software Engineering, The University of Western Australia.
 2003.